askck/amos/README.md

 - Launch the app: a link icon appears in the menu bar.
 - Use the menu to toggle Enable mirroring.
 - Start music in Spotify; the app mutes Spotify and opens the same song in Music.
+- When the track changes in Spotify, it automatically plays the that new song in Apple Music in the background.

 ## Build from Source
 Prerequisites: Xcode 15+, macOS 15+